siduction/sidu-manual/data/en/0520-lamp-start_en.md

 ![PHPMyAdmin web server selection](./images/lamp-start/phpmyadmin01-en.png)

-in the second one, at the end of the installation, we select "*yes*".
+In the second one, at the end of the installation, we select "*yes*".

 ![PHPMyAdmin database](./images/lamp-start/phpmyadmin02-en.png)